Aristolochiaceae

-The Aristolochiaceae (/əˌrɪstəˈloʊkiəsii/) are a family, the birthwort family, of flowering plants with seven genera and about 400 known species belonging to the order Piperales.
+The Aristolochiaceae (/əˌrɪstəˈloʊkiəsii/) are a family, the birthwort family, of flowering plants with eight genera and about 400 known species belonging to the order Piperales.
 The type genus is Aristolochia L.

 Description

 They are mostly perennial, herbaceous plants, shrubs, or lianas.
 The membranous, cordate simple leaves are spread out, growing alternately along the stem on leaf stalks.
 The margins are commonly entire.
 No stipules are present.
-The bizarre flowers are large to medium-sized, growing in the leaf axils.
+The flowers are large to medium-sized, growing in the leaf axils.
 They are bilaterally or radially symmetrical.

 Classification

 Aristolochiaceae are magnoliids, a basal group of angiosperms which are not part of the large categories of monocots or eudicots.
 As of APG IV (2016), the former families Hydnoraceae and Lactoridaceae are included, because exclusion would make Aristolochiaceae in the traditional sense paraphyletic.

 Some newer classification schemes, such as the update of the Angiosperm Phylogeny Group, place the family Aristolochiaceae in the order Piperales, but it is still quite common, though superseded, for the Aristolochiaceae to be assigned, sometimes with some other families, their own order (Aristolochiales).